 Picture quality can make or break your tour business.
 It’s difficult to judge the quality of a tour package through blurred or vague images.
 When was the last time you gave your time, let alone your money, to an online product depicted with unclear images?
 Probably never, Right?

 Think of images as information, which travellers value.
 High-resolution bright images of tour activities help them understand tour products better.
 At the same time, real and relevant images make a greater impact.
 If you sell river rafting tours, you wouldn’t use images of the beach.
 Similarly, if you provide sightseeing tours of Goan churches, you cannot add images of churches abroad.
 For the perfect image pick ones of your actual tours.
 Make it a point to include images of people enjoying your tours.
 This gives, well, a clearer picture of how fun your tours are.
 So, pick the best time of day (depending on your tour type), to click captivating pictures of your tours in action.
-This is a primary essence some of the best travel sites in the
+This is a primary essence some of the best travel sites in the industry.